Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Introduction

 The subject of Ricci solitons was introduced by Hamilton \cite{Ha:88, Ha3:93} to study the formation of singularities in the Ricci flow.
 Ricci solitons are a natural extension of Einstein manifolds, and also self-similar solutions to Hamilton's Ricci flow arising as singularity models of the flow.
-Indeed, it was shown by the work of Naber \cite{Naber:10}, Enders-M\"uller-Topping \cite{EMT:11}, and Cao-Zhang \cite{C-Zq11} that rescaling limit singularity models of Type I maximal solutions on any compact manifold are necessarily nontrivial gradient shrinking Ricci solitons (see also the work of X. Cao and Q. S. Zhang \cite{C-Zq11}).
+In particular, it follows from the work of Naber \cite{Naber:10} and Enders-M\"uller-Topping \cite{EMT:11} that rescaling limit singularity models of Type I maximal solutions on any compact manifold are necessarily nontrivial gradient shrinking Ricci solitons (see also the work of X. Cao and Q. S. Zhang \cite{C-Zq11}).

 By the work of Hamilton \cite{Ha:88, Ha3:93}, it is known that any 2-dimensional complete gradient shrinking Ricci soliton is isometric to either $\rS^2$ or $\RP^2$, or the Gaussian soliton $\R^2$.
-On the other hand, 3-dimensional gradient shrinking Ricci solitons have been completely classified through the works of Ivey \cite{Ivey:93}, Hamilton \cite{Ha3:93}, Perelman \cite{Perelman:03}, Naber \cite{Naber:10}, Ni-Wallach \cite{Ni-Wallach:08}, and Cao-Chen-Zhu \cite{Cao-C-Z:10} that they are either isometric to a finite quotient of either $\rS^3$ or $\rS^2\times \R$, or the Gaussian soliton $\R^3$.
+Moreover, 3-dimensional gradient shrinking Ricci solitons have been completely classified through the works of Ivey \cite{Ivey:93}, Hamilton \cite{Ha3:93}, Perelman \cite{Perelman:03}, Naber \cite{Naber:10}, Ni-Wallach \cite{Ni-Wallach:08}, and Cao-Chen-Zhu \cite{Cao-C-Z:10} that they are isometric either to a finite quotient of $\rS^3$ or $\rS^2\times \R$, or to the Gaussian soliton $\R^3$.